 For a free App this is ace.

 You can also use Adobe Draw for pointillism.
 Your finger or stylus will create dots on the screen.
 This fish was created by my daughter, age 13.
+I have a download for how to do this here.

 For artist research pages this is my go-to App.
 This has proved to be a real advantage over teaching without iPads as this really speeds up the process of creating research pages and you can also see what they have created on screen and make suggested improvements before they print it.
 Students can adjust the size of images to improve presentation and add text boxes of information and annotation.
 The ‘Working with Clay’ Pic Collage below was created by a student aged 11.
 Tips for success: